 When I was a kid, stockings or boots were for simple, inexpensive items and stuff we needed like toothbrushes and batteries to run our new toys.
-If you look back at generations before me, stockings often contained hard to get or seasonal items such as oranges and nuts.
+If you look back at generations before me, stockings often contained hard-to-get or seasonal items such as oranges and nuts.
 This year, why not bring back this tradition of getting a ripe juicy orange in your stocking?

 Make some of your own Christmas tree decorations.

 It used to be that folks made their own tree decor and garland.
 Do you remember ever seeing popcorn or orange and cranberry garland on trees?
-It is a super easy Christmas decoration to make and can really bring some fun vintage charm to your holidays while providing a low-key activity to celebrate as well.
+It is a super easy Christmas decoration to make and can bring some fun retro charm to your holidays while providing a low-key activity to celebrate as well.
 Check out these tips on how to dry oranges.

 Make candy and cookies rather than buying them.

-Some of my most fond memories when I was younger are helping my mom make candy such as fudge or bark and decorating cookies for hours while the snow fell around me outside my kitchen window.
+Some of my most fond memories, when I was younger, are helping my mom make candy such as fudge or bark and decorating cookies for hours while the snow fell around me outside my kitchen window.
 I especially loved how the house smelled and how fun it was to decorate gingerbread men.
 Bring back this holiday tradition and you can create cherished memories with your kids.

 Cut your own tree down.